Embird Embroidery Software

 Main Settings

-Spacing has the same meaning as with plain fill.
+Spacing maintains the same meaning and function as in plain fill.

 Underlay

-Automatic.
-If checked, the type of underlay for Auto Column objects is selected automatically.
+Automatic selects the appropriate underlay type for Auto Column objects automatically.

-Zig-Zag underlay should be used in combination with edge underlay for large or thick objects.
+Zig-Zag underlay should be paired with edge underlay for large or thick objects.

-Spacing of zig-zag underlay is usually much larger than the spacing of cover stitches.
+The Spacing of zig-zag underlay is typically set much wider than the spacing used for cover stitches.

 Underlay-Advanced